freedomofpress/securedrop-docs/logging_in.rst

 Only Freedom of the Press Foundation staff and people within your organization have access to your instance's project.

-Click on the project link..
+Click on the project link.
 You'll be shown an Overview of the project and all of the issues that are open, which are also listed under the Issues pane.

+.. todo:: Screenshot of project overview page

 .. |Login| image:: images/login.png
 .. |Home| image:: images/home.png